Minoxidil Foam

 Mosh your way to a fuller head of hair

 We believe that early treatment is key to preventing hair loss.
 Mosh exists to make men’s health easy, and we pride ourselves on operational excellence and delivering the best services for all our clients.
 We work alongside our Moshers for concerns surrounding health, skin care, mental health, and sexual health.
-You may also contact us from Monday to Friday, 8.30 am to 5.30 pm AEST.

 Consider taking our quiz so our doctors can recommend personalised treatment for your concerns.
 If you’d also like to know more about questions like, ‘Why is my hair falling out?’ or “How to stop hair loss?” we have a blog post that helps you better understand the causes of hair fall.